claragt/clara-portfolio/posts/10-equity-and-justice-prompts-for-ai.md

 ---
-title: 12 equity and justice questions about AI
+title: 13 equity and justice questions about AI
-date: 2025-06-02T14:45:43.221Z
+date: 2026-09-08T09:04:04.703Z
 author: Clara Greo
 summary: We need to be better at having conversations about the equity and justice implications of our use of AI.
-I'm working on a set of 12 equity and justice reflection questions for teams who are using or considering AI.
+This is a set of 13 equity and justice reflection questions for teams who are using or considering AI.
 The aim is to help teams think through and talk about the consequences of this technology through an equity and justice lens.
 cover: static/img/equityjusticsaicover.jpg
 coversmall: static/img/equityjusticsaicoversmall.jpg
 tags: